 - The tenant has permitted another person to commit an illegal act at the residential complex.

 - The tenant has misrepresented their income in order to live in a rent-geared-to-income housing.

 When giving this form to your tenant, be sure to keep a copy for yourself.

 N7: Notice to End your Tenancy for Causing Serious Problems in the Rental Unit or Residential Complex

-There are two reasons when a landlord may use an N7 Form:
+There are four reasons when a landlord may use an N7 Form:

 - If a tenant or a guest of a tenant seriously impaired the safety of another person inside the residential complex.